gauravpatil123/Visualizing-Word-Embeddings-using-CBOW-Model/README.md

 - Model : class to define the shallow neural network model, gradient descent and word embeddings
 - PlotCode : class to generate and save 2D and 3D plots of the word embeddings from the trained model

+**Utility**
+- utilities : bundle of helper functions for global use in this project

 **Executables**
 - TrainModel : Initializes and trains the neural network, extracts word embeddings and generates 2D and 3D plots to visualize the word embeddings